radondb/radondb-mysql-kubernetes/dockerfile/mysql/README.md

 # Introduction

-The [mysql](https://hub.docker.com/repository/docker/zhyass/percona57) image has been pushed into docker hub.
+The [MySQL](https://hub.docker.com/repository/docker/kryptondb/percona) image has been pushed into docker hub.
 The available versions are:

-    zhyass/percona57 (tag: beta0.1.0)
+    kryptondb/percona (tag: 5.7.33)

 Images are updated when new releases are published.

 # Environment Variables

+## `MYSQL_ROOT_PASSWORD`

+This variable specifies a password that will be set for the root superuser account.

+**Notice**: Setting the MySQL root user password on the command line is insecure.

 ## `MYSQL_REPL_PASSWORD`